nspp99b/module-one-final-project-guidelines-web-112017/App_README.md

 MAIN MENU
 The following is a list of case-insensitive main menu commands:
+"Sign In","Create Account", "Add a Residence", "Find My Polling Place", "Review My Polling Place", "My Polling Place Reviews", "Delete My Last Review", "Exit"

-sign in -- existing users will be prompted to enter a user id create account -- new users will be led through a series of prompts to create an account add primary residence -- members can declare a new primary residence. find current polling place -- members with a declared primary residence can find information on their currrent polling place create review -- members will be prompted to rate and comment on their current polling place exit -- exits program
+sign in -- existing users will be prompted to enter a user id create account -- new users will be led through a series of prompts to create an account add a residence -- members can declare a new primary residence. find my polling place -- members with a declared primary residence can find information on their currrent polling place review my polling place -- members will be led through a series of prompts to create a review of their current polling place my polling place reviews -- members can see all reviews they've created delete my last review -- members can delete their last review exit -- exits program

 ## Built With